title

 Lidar Image and Map - Mousehold

-My course would take the road across Mousehold Heath, a large open woodland/parkland area north-east of the city centre.
+My course would take the road across Mousehold Heath, a large open woodland/heathland area north-east of the city centre.
 This would be best chance to find the road but, and it was a very big but, Mousehold had been subject to intensive disturbance in the past.
-It was exploited by the locals to extract all manner of materials and today it is littered with old sand, clay and gravel pits.
+It was exploited by the locals to extract all manner of materials and today it is littered with old sand, brick clay and gravel pits.
+Many of the red bricks of Norwich were made from the red clay from Mousehold.
 If that wasn’t bad enough it was also used (abused?) as a military training ground, a race course, a United States Army Air Forces base, an aerodrome and a prisoner-of-war camp.
 But miraculously the road had survived all that!

 I have played that golf course several times but had never noticed the Roman road.
-The road appears to have survived in the rough on the left of the 6th hole.
+The road appears to have survived to the left of the 6th hole on the other side of Valley Drive.
+There is no trace across the golf course - this was extensively quarried up to the 1950s..

 Click for larger view